SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/asendia/index.md

 The following API services are provided by the Asendia integration:

 * **Authenticate**: This API must be called first to exchange the API credentials for a token, which is used in the other API calls to Asendia.
-* **AddAndPrintShipment**: The integration for creating shipments to reflect FedEx as a primary carrier and allowing users to create shipments using the **Create Shipment** endpoint.
+* **AddAndPrintShipment**: The integration for creating shipments to reflect Asendia as a primary carrier and allowing users to create shipments using the **Create Shipment** endpoint.
 * **Tracking**: Retrieves the tracking data by calling the Asendia's API.